anthonyjoeseph/react-fp-ts-router/README.md

 # react-fp-ts-router
-An [HOC](https://reactjs.org/docs/higher-order-components.html) that builds a router that represents the current route in react state as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) and safely manages [interceptable](#what-is-routing-state?).
+An [HOC](https://reactjs.org/docs/higher-order-components.html) that builds a router that represents the current route in react state as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) (another more in depth explanation of ADTs [here]((https://jrsinclair.com/articles/2019/algebraic-data-types-what-i-wish-someone-had-explained-about-functional-programming/))) and safely manages an [interceptable](#what-is-an-interceptable).

 Alternative to [react-router-dom](https://reacttraining.com/react-router/web/)